On this page本页内容

 network.tcpFastOpen.accepted |

-Indicates the total number of accepted incoming TFO connections to the mongod /mongos since the mongod/mongos last started. |
+Indicates the total number of accepted incoming TFO connections to the mongod/mongos since the mongod/mongos last started. |

 A complete discussion of TFO is outside the scope of this documentation.
 For more information on TFO, start with the following external resources:

-operation, MongoDB must perform a blocking sort on the data.
+If MongoDB cannot use an index or indexes to obtain the sort order for a given cursor.sort() operation, MongoDB must perform a blocking sort on the data.
 A blocking sort indicates that MongoDB must consume and process all input documents to the sort before returning results.
 Blocking sorts do not block concurrent operations on the collection or database.

 Prior to MongoDB 4.4, MongoDB returned an error if a blocking sort operations required more than 32 megabytes of system memory.
 Starting in MongoDB 4.4, blocking sort operations increase the limit on system memory to use for the sort operation to 100 megabytes.
-For blocking sort operations which require more than 100 megabytes of system memory, MongoDB returns an error unless the query specifies cursor.allowDiskUse()
+For blocking sort operations which require more than 100 megabytes of system memory, MongoDB returns an error unless the query specifies cursor.allowDiskUse() (New in MongoDB 4.4).

 For more information on sorting and index use, see Sort and Index Use.

-Can Use Temporary Files To Support Large Non-Indexed Sorts¶MongoDB 4.4 adds a new option allowDiskUse to the find
+find Can Use Temporary Files To Support Large Non-Indexed Sorts¶MongoDB 4.4 adds a new option allowDiskUse to the find command.
+With allowDiskUse: true, the operation can use temporary files on disk when processing a non-indexed (“blocking”)

-operation with a blocking sort failed if it exceeded the memory limit while processing the sort.
+sort operation that exceeds the 100 megabyte memory limit.
+Prior to MongoDB 4.4, a find operation with a blocking sort failed if it exceeded the memory limit while processing the sort.

-, MongoDB 4.4 adds the cursor.allowDiskUse()
+For the db.collection.find() shell method with cursor.sort(), MongoDB 4.4 adds the cursor.allowDiskUse() cursor modifier.

-have no effect if MongoDB can satisfy the sort using an index, or if the blocking sort requires less than 100 megabytes of memory.
+allowDiskUse and cursor.allowDiskUse() have no effect if MongoDB can satisfy the sort using an index, or if the blocking sort requires less than 100 megabytes of memory.

 For instructions on enabling allowDiskUse for queries issued through a MongoDB driver, defer to the documentation for your preferred MongoDB 4.4-compatible driver.